Intilery/intilery.github.io/docs/customers/computed-traits.md

 ## Processing

 Computed traits are updated every 30 minutes.
-Therefore if you are triggering journeys based on the values of a computed trait, you should use the trigger type of "Start when a customer trait changes" or if using the value of a computed trait in a journey, in a split for example, add a wait step of 30 minutes proceeding the use of the computed trait to ensure the value is up to date
+Therefore if you are using the value of a computed trait in a journey, in a split for example, add a wait step of 30 minutes proceeding the use of the computed trait to ensure the value is up to date

 ## Types of Computed Traits